yaskovdev/blog/_posts/2017-11-27-shape-of-your-unit-tests-says-a-lot-about-their-quality.md

 }
 ```

 What is wrong here? __Duplicates.__ The logic which prepares the testing object (together with its dependencies) and the logic which asserts the test results is usually similar for all the test methods.
 Imagine you made a change in the behavior of the tested object.
-It will be an extra work to go through all the test methods and change, say, the assertion logic for all of them.
+It will be an extra work to go through all the test methods and change the duplicated logic for all of them.

 ### Example of the good test method